egorsmkv/laravel-boilerplate/README.md

-# Laravel Boilerplate for Development
+# Laravel Boilerplate

 > [!NOTE]
-> The idea of this project is simple, current boilerplate must:
+> Current boilerplate must:
 > - be on the latest version of Laravel
 > - be lightweight to run with Docker
-> - to use modern technologies such as PHP 8.3, Go 1.21, Python 3.12, etc.
+> - use modern technologies such as PHP 8.3, Go 1.21, Python 3.12, etc.

 ### Requirements